MarioPal97/mariopal97.github.io/README.md

 ## Summary
 My personal website!
 See my university experience, work experience, and hobbies.
-You may also reach out to me via social media (shown in footer).

 ## Website Location
 You can find my website at: https://mariopal97.github.io